vespperhq/vespper/config/slack/README.md

 ### **(Optional)** Customize the Slack app

 1. You can change the name and background color of the Slackbot in the Slack app settings.
-2. You can use Merlinn's logo as your app's logo.
+2. You can use Vespper's logo as your app's logo.
 View the logo [here](https://storage.googleapis.com/vespper-assets/brand/vespper-cat.png).

 ### Test the Slack app